-8b) Procedures t b) Procedures to Follow When "Unsafe to Return" Notification is Given Procedures The individual who receives the 'unsafe to return' notification from an authority must inform all staff of this direction and instruct them to proceed from the meeting place to the evacuation site, or the site determined by emergency services personnel.
-Staff must take attendance to confirm that all children are accounted for, and escort children to the evacuation site.
-Designated staff who have assisted individuals with medical and/or special needs with exiting the building will assist and accompany these individuals to the evacuation site.
-Program Director or appointed teacher will post a note for parents/guardians on the child care centre entrance with information on the evacuation site, where it is possible and safe to do so.
-Upon arrival at the evacuation site, staff must: remain calm; take attendance to ensure all children are accounted for; help keep children calm; engage children in activities, where possible; conduct ongoing visual checks and head counts of children; maintain constant supervision of the children; keep attendance as children are picked up by their parents, guardians or authorized pick-up persons; and Communication remain at the evacuation site until all children have been picked up.
-1) Upon arrival at the emergency evacuation site, Program Director or with parents/ appointed teacher will notify the president and parents representatives, guardians who will send out an email and call parents/guardians to inform them of the emergency situation, evacuation and the location to pick up their children.
-2) Where possible, Program Director or appointed teacher will up child care centre's voicemail box as soon as possible to inform parents/guardians that the child care centre has been evacuated include the details of the evacuation site location and contact info in the message.
+8b) Procedures to Follow When "Unsafe to Return" Notification is Given The individual who receives the 'unsafe to return' notification from an Procedures authority must inform all staff of this direction and instruct them to proceed from the meeting place to the evacuation site, or the site determined by emergency services personnel.
+2) Staff must take attendance to confirm that all children are accounted for, and escort children to the evacuation site.
+3) Designated staff who have assisted individuals with medical and/or special needs with exiting the building will assist and accompany these individuals to the evacuation site.
+4) P will post a note for parents/quardians on the child care centre entrance with information on the evacuation site, where it is possible and safe to do so.
+5) Upon arrival at the evacuation site, staff must: remain calm; take attendance to ensure all children are accounted for: help keep children calm; engage children in activities, where possible; conduct ongoing visual checks and head counts of children; maintain constant supervision of the children; keep attendance as children are picked up by their parents, guardians or authorized pick-up persons; and remain at the evacuation site until all children have been picked up.
+1) Upon arrival at the emergency evacuation site, P will notify the president Communication and parents representatives, who will send out an email and call with parents/ parents/quardians to inform them of the emergency situation, evacuation guardians and the location to pick up their children.
+2) Where possible, Pwill update the child care centre's voicemail box as soon as possible to inform parents/quardians that the child care centre has been evacuated and include the details of the evacuation site location and contact information in the message.